heoelri/adopac/labs/lab2/lab2.md

 In [Lab 1](/labs/lab1/lab1.md) we have learned how to build a simple pipeline using Azure DevOps.
 In this lab we are going a bit deeper working with more advanced functionality.

-In case you haven't finished [Lab 1](/labs/lab1/lab1.md), please go back and finish it first.
+In case you have not finished [Lab 1](/labs/lab1/lab1.md), please go back and finish it first.

 ## 2.1 Separating Tasks into different Jobs